yaxu/icfp24/src/icfp.md

 withTime fa fb pat = withEventTime fa $ withQueryTime fb pat
 ```

-It is then straightforward to define functions for making patterned events
+It is then straightforward to define functions for making patterned events to be
+faster or slower, or shifting them in time to be early or late.
+For example to
-faster/slower, or early/late.
-For example to make a pattern 'faster', query time
-is divided and event time is multiplied by a given factor.
-This queries a wider
+make a pattern 'faster', query time is divided and event time is multiplied by a
-window, and 'squashes' the results back into the requested timespan.
+given factor.
+This queries a wider window, and 'squashes' the results back into
+the requested timespan.

 ```haskell
 _fast, _slow, _late, _early :: Time -> Pattern a -> Pattern a